hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/06-how-faridun-made-trial-of-his-sons.md

 >
 > The prudent man's.
 Brave, young, and sensible
 >
 > He must alone be praised.
-Be he fraj,
+Be he Iraj,
 >
 > And may his end be all supremacy,
 >